aboujaafar1997/HttpPostMan/README.md

 # HttpPostMan V 1.0.0 :
-This JAR is a http request sender support a token bearer and all type of request (GET-POST-DELETE-PUT) From any Servlet to PHP native or Framwork (laminas znend symfony ...) .
+This JAR is a http request sender support a token bearer and all type of request (GET-POST-DELETE-PUT) From any Servlet to PHP native or Framwork (laminas znend symfony ...) or any microservices api.

 ## Import this JAR :
 is simple just add jar in your Project